About the ARRIVE compliance checker - how it works and FAQs

 Yes.
 Submitted text is stored only as long as needed to generate your report, and the report generated by the ARRIVE compliance checker is deleted from the system after 10 days (giving you a chance to download it).
 It is not used for training the tool or shared to parties outside of NC3Rs and SciCrunch (SciCrunch is the organisation that developed and maintains the tool).
 See our Privacy Policy for details.

 The tool uses plain text to perform the compliance check.
 You can submit plain text by pasting or writing text directly into the submission box.
 You can also upload a PDF document, the tool will extract text from the methods and results sections as plain text.
 Check the extracted text before submission to verify that the methods and results information has been extracted.
+The tool can more accurately detect information copied and pasted in to the text up load box compared to text extracted from a PDF.
+This is because different PDFs are coded different ways, the can affect the performance of the tool that extracts text from the PDF.

 See question on text formats for more information on plain text.